 Honorable mention: Niseko

-Possibly the most famous resort in Japan—especially among Australians—Niseko is located on the northern island of Hokkaido.
-It’s home to meticulously maintained family-friendly ski fields, landscapes perfect for backcountry ski adventures and plenty of powder snow.
-All of Niseko’s ski resorts are located on Mount Niseko-Annupuri.
-The major resorts—Grand Hirafu, Niseko Village, Niseko Hanazono and Annupuri—take over the southeastern half of the mountain, making this side the best place to begin.
+Possibly the most famous resort in Japan — especially among Australians — Niseko is located on the northern island of Hokkaido.
+It’s home to meticulously maintained family-friendly ski fields, landscapes perfect for backcountry ski adventures, and plenty of powder snow.
+All of Niseko’s ski resorts are located on Mt.
+Niseko-Annupuri.
+The major resorts — Grand Hirafu, Niseko Village, Niseko Hanazono, and Annupuri — take over the southeastern half of the mountain, making this side the best place to begin.

 You can also pick up a Niseko All Mountain Pass, which will give you access to all three resorts for the day.
 The pass costs ¥8,100 per adult (¥4,900—¥6,500 for children depending on their age).
 Learn more about skiing in Niseko.

-While it’s not close to Tokyo, thanks to its popularity you can get there via airplane, Shinkansen, or bus from Sapporo.
+While it’s not close to Tokyo, thanks to its popularity you can get there via train or bus from Sapporo, which is reachable from Tokyo by airplane or train.

 Many thanks to Axel Lieber for his valuable input.